Joaquin Miller Career and Transition Center

 Help

-Compare Details The student/teacher ratio at Joaquin Miller Career and Transition Center is 9.2, which is the 14th best among 158 high schools in the Los Angeles Unified School District.
+Compare Details Joaquin Miller Career and Transition Center has the largest high school student body size in the Los Angeles Unified School District.
 (See more...)

 Finance